backstrokeapp/worker/README.md

   is a token for [backstroke-bot](https://github.com/backstroke-bot).
 - `REDIS_URL`: A url to a redis instance with a rsmq queue inside.
 Takes the form of `redis://user:password@host:port`.
+- `THROTTLE`: Provide an optional delay between handling each webhook operation.
+This is potentially handy to keep a worker from exhausing the rate limit on a token.

 ## Arguments
 - `--pr mock`: Tell the worker not to actually make pull requests, but only log out when it is about